biocypher/xinference-docker-builtin/README.md

 This project allows easy deployment of any built-in LLM of [Xinference](https://github.com/xorbitsai/inference) using Docker.
 Uses Docker and Docker compose, available [here](https://docs.docker.com/get-docker/).
+Note that this setup only works on Linux machines with dedicated Nvidia graphics cards.
+For other solutions, check the Xinference docs; for instance, you can run the xinference library natively on Mac machines.

 ## Installation and usage